chesternaguit/GenericDataObject/README.md

   //also make sure that the properties declared here
   //matches the Internal Names in your SharePoint List public string Nick_x0020_Name { get; set; }
+  //otherwise you may use the helper class FieldNameAttribute
+  //to specify SharePoint List's Internal Name [FieldName("Primary_x0020_Address")] public string PrimaryAddress { get; set; }
 }

 public class PersonRepository
 {
   public PersonRepository()
+  {
-  {//set your connection variables and pass the Type of the Model as parameter for the Generic Data Object class
-    gSPDataObject&lt;Person&gt;.ConnectionString = "YourConnectionStringHere"
+    //set your connection variables and pass
+    //the Type of the Model as parameter for the Generic Data Object class gSPDataObject&lt;Person&gt;.ConnectionString = "YourConnectionStringHere"
     gSPDataObject&lt;Person&gt;.spList = "YourSharePointListNameHere";
     gSPDataObject&lt;Person&gt;.refreshInterval = 5; //optional cache interval in minutes